Gimmie Dat: Music video

 The song's music video is directed by Melina and Ciara and was filmed on September 6, 2010 in Los Angeles.
 Photos from the shoot were released on September 10, 2010.
 An unedited version of the video premiered online on October 11, 2010.
 The official video premiered on Vevo on October 12, 2010 and since then has received favorable reviews from critics.

 The video begins with Ciara arriving to an abandoned warehouse in a Lamborghini, where she then gets out of the vehicle and pops off the front hood, showing speakers as the song beings to play.
 She then struts across the road and performs her famous matrix move in custom designed Converse heels.
 The singer then makes her way inside the warehouse to perform intense choreography with several male dancers.
 The military-inspired dance routine has been highly compared to Janet Jackson's "Rhythm Nation" music video.
 During this the video shows Ciara dancing by herself and moving seductively against the wall.
 In the final scenes, she dances solo in the rain where she performs a tribute to the late James Brown, the video then video cuts to another scene showing her dancing with multiple versions of her until the song finishes.
-The singer wears numerous outfits throughout the entire video.
+The singer wears multiple outfits throughout the entire video.